Loss of life

 Loss of Life}

-Home > Impacts > Loss of life
+Home > Loss of life

 During and after sudden or slow-onset events, a large number of lives can be claimed while affecting thousands of others.
 Direct loss of life from disasters is often well-reported, but many disasters can also influence mortality for weeks, months or years in the future.
 These losses may go unnoticed or be misattributed, meaning that the real impact of a disaster or a slow-onset event, such as temperature rise, is often underestimated.